Bank accounts and money exchange transfers

 - 2% general rates.
 Mention that you are a member of the Amazon Sellers Australia, USA & Global Facebook Group for fee-free preferential rates of 1.2%!

 - Payoneer debit card for subscriptions (Helium 10, Shopify, etc.)

 - Pay amazon advertising directly from within your Payoneer dashboard.

 - Free payments between Payoneer accounts (Pay staff/suppliers for free)

-- Introductions to new global marketplaces (Wallmart, shopee, JD, Lazadda, etc)
+- Introductions to new global marketplaces (Walmart, shopee, JD, Lazada, etc.)

-Customers will need to be on the latest version of the Payoneer Australia account.
+- Customers will need to be on the latest version of the Payoneer Australia account.
 Please email [email protected] and mention that you are part of Calli’s network to get the discounted rate and assistance with creating your accounts.
 Remy or Bonnie will be happy to help you.

 |Updated 12 June 2021||Foreign Exchange Payment Accounts|